“We’re a generation of wine people raised by Twitter. I’m wondering if another Twitter is really the answer we need.” –(Not) Fight Club

-- Post.News is another that I initially signed up for, but have been let down by as it reminds me of a very, very early version of Twitter with weird splashed of Tumblr.
+- Post.News is another that I initially signed up for, but have been let down by as it reminds me of a very, very early version of Twitter with a weird, sloppy splash of Tumblr.
 There’s just a firehose of info with little order nor pleasure in reading it although they’re trying to have people collate digests which goes against the principle of social media and again, why Twitter is/was great because you control that yourself.

 - Spoutible is another site I’ve recently tried and it’s probably the most Twitter-like of all the new sites that come along, but, much like Mastodon, there’s no critical mass and I can’t really find anyone there I want to interact with.
-Also, it seems to be awash in exceedingly left-wing posts which, despite being exceedingly left-wing, I really don’t want to swim through to find anything interesting.
+Also, it seems to be awash in exceedingly left-wing posts which, despite being exceedingly left-wing, I really don’t want to swim through all those to find anything interesting.
 Also, I feel like a great many of them are bots.